tonyliu0910/SDEMG/README.md

 ## Construct The Environment
 ### Clone the repository
-Clone our repository by running the following command and enter the directory.
+Clone our repository by running the following command and entering the directory.
 This will be your working directory.
 ```
 git clone https://github.com/tonyliu0910/SDEMG.git
 cd DiffuEMG